PilzDE/.github/CONTRIBUTING.md

 this document.

 ## Code of conduct
+We maintain a code of conduct that we would like to promote to all contributors:
-We expect everyone who wants to participate in our projects to uphold our [Code of Conduct](CODE_OF_CONDUCT.md).
+[Code of Conduct](CODE_OF_CONDUCT.md).

 ## Reporting a Bug